This post may contain affiliate links.

 - Add some kind of cheese such as grated Parmesan cheese or crumbled goat cheese.

-- Use fresh lemon juice in place of the white balsamic vinegar in the vinaigrette.
+- Use fresh citrus, like fresh lemon juice, in place of the white balsamic vinegar in the vinaigrette.

-- Sprinkle some toasted Panko breadcrumbs over top for a crunchy texture.
+- Add some crunchy breadcrumbs.
+Sprinkle some toasted Panko breadcrumbs over top for a crunchy texture.

 - Any kind of toasted nuts would be delicious in this salad.
-We like almonds, pistachios and pumpkin seeds (pepitas).
+I like almonds, pistachios and pumpkin seeds (pepitas).

 - Additional vegetables are always welcome!
 Thin radish slices, celery, carrots and green peas are all delicious here.